Occupational Therapy for Children With ADHD

 - Deep pressure, such as massage or the use of a weighted vest or blanket

 - Rhythmic, repetitive movements such as on a swing, trampoline, or exercise ball

 - Different textures for the child to touch

 - Listening therapy to help with sensitivity to sounds

 Sensory therapy can be part of an overall treatment for ADHD that includes medicine and behavior therapy.

-The research on sensory processing disorder is still very new.
-There is some evidence that this technique can help improve behaviors like impulsivity and hyperactivity.
-But most experts believe occupational therapy is best for help in treating weaknesses in coordination and organization, which are frequently seen in children with ADHD.
+The research on sensory processing disorder is still new.
+There is some evidence that this technique can help improve issues like impulsivity and hyperactivity.
+But most experts think occupational therapy is best for help in treating weaknesses in coordination and organization, which children with ADHD often have.